-Graph 3 MON 810 Area Share in Spain (%)
+Graph 4.
+MON 810 Area Share in Spain (%)

-Source: FAS Madrid based on MAGRAMA data and FAS Madrid estimates.
+Source: FAS Madrid based on MAGRAMA data.

-c) GE crops exports
+c) EXPORTS

-Spain is a net importer of grains and oilseeds as the domestic production is not sufficient to meet the demand of Spain's robust export-oriented livestock sector.
+Spain is a net importer of grains and oilseeds as domestic production is not sufficient to meet the demand of Spain's robust export-oriented livestock sector.
 Hence, despite being the EU largest producer of GE crops, GE product exports are negligible as production is used up by the domestic feed industry.

-d) GE crops imports
+d) IMPORTS